transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 * `+` *This will allow us to refactor the details component and consolidate our details types from 4 types to 2 types by combining the status, labeled detail, and plain text types.*
 * `-` *Changes would eventually needed all the existing event templates to update the their details types or we will have to continue to support the legacy format.*
-* `-` *Some templates will handle multiple events and this does not follow the structure of having individual event modules which was decided in ADR 0071.*
+* `-` *Some templates will handle multiple events and this does not follow the structure of having individual event modules which was decided in [ADR 0071 Introduce Move History Events](./0071-move-history-events.md).*
 ### *Do nothing*

 * `-` *This does not solve the situation where multiple move event shares the same action, table and event name.*